|

 The machine is ideal for the creation of teleprinter demo-tapes,

-The image on the right shows a typical GNT-4606 as we found on Ebay in 2012.
+The image on the right shows a typical GNT-4606 that we found on Ebay in 2012.

 We have adapted this unit for demonstration purposes and are currently